These new music releases by musicians in Singapore are off the charts.

 New album: Broke Pop Kids by Yaø

 This one hits close to home.
 This local artist celebrates all the unheard “Broke Pop Kids” with a debut album of the same name.
-The album features bops such as “I Can’t Sleep” (it’s already garnered over 1 million streams!) and “End of The Day”, an inspiring track about second shots in life.
+The album features bops such as “I Can’t Sleep” (it’s already garnered over one million streams!) and “End of The Day”, an inspiring track about second shots in life.

 New single: With Ya by RON